 13. Two Rinse Bowls For Your Brush

-It’s good to have two bowls with sponges in them the sponges help get glaze off the bottom of your pottery and the glaze off your brush.
-Always use the first bowl for an initial cleaning then the second cleaning bowl, so glaze isn’t left behind on the bottom of your pottery or your brush.
+It’s good to have two bowls with sponges in them.
+The sponges help get the glaze off the bottom of your pottery and the glaze off your brush.
+Always use the first bowl for an initial cleaning and then the second cleaning bowl, so glaze isn’t left behind on the bottom of your pottery or your brush.

-It’s essential to make sure your glaze is dry before applying another coat.
-The top layer of glaze may peel away from your pottery as it dries.
+Make sure your glaze is dry before applying another coat.
 Don’t take a chance and hurry the process.
 The more layers you apply, the longer you’ll have to wait before applying another coat.
-If the glaze is cold to the touch, it’s still wet.

 15. Glaze The Inside First